Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - The dopamine-depleted animal behaves as though it likes food but does not want food.
 - So it seems that dopamine is used to motivate an animal but doesn’t decide its preferences.
 - Dopamine neurons also seems to signal errors in reward prediction.
-- E.g. If a piece of candy is expected when a sound is played, but no candy follows, then the dopamine neurons firing decreases.
+- E.g. If a piece of candy is expected when a sound is played, but no candy follows, then the dopamine neurons decrease firing due to the expectation not being fulfilled.
 - Behaviors that cause expected or better-than expected outcomes are repeated.
-The outcomes that are worse than expected are not repeated.
+The outcomes that are worse-than expected are not repeated.
-- Dopamine is involved in the mechanism behind learning as synaptic connections that are active during and shortly before a rise in dopamine are changed to store this memory.
+- Dopamine is involved in the mechanism behind learning as synaptic connections that are active during and shortly before a rise in dopamine are changed to store the memory.
 ![Figure 16.17](figure16-17.png)
 - It’s related to classical conditioning in psychology and reinforcement learning in computer science.
 - Thirst is controlled by two factors